laurisolivares-dev/ai-job-market-analysis/README.md

 ![AI Jobs by Country & Experience](./outputs/ai_jobs_by_country_exp.png)

 **Insights**:
 - Switzerland shows strong demand across all experience levels.
-- The United Kingdom and The United States leads in entry-level roles, ideal for new graduates or early professionals.
+- The United Kingdom leads in entry-level roles among top 5 countries.
-- Canada maintains a balanced distribution, offering opportunities for both entry-level and experienced professionals.
+- Canada offers a balanced distribution for all experience tiers.
-- Singapore, though smaller in volume, shows notable demand for mid-level professionals.
+- Singapore shows more openings for mid-level roles.
+- The United States stands out in senior-level demand.

 ---